obisconcept/neos-gallery/README.md

 # neos-gallery
-A Neos CMS package with a gallery node type for NEOS 3.0
+A Neos CMS package with a gallery node type

 ## Packages
 - Swipebox 1.4.4